On the closure of the positive Hodge locus: Introduction

-We will illustrate \Cref{main} in the cases where the $\ZZ$VHS $\VV$ is of small level.
-We warn the reader that although this situation is much simpler to describe it is not representative of the general case: in higher level we expect $\HL(S, \VV^{\otimes})_\pos$ to be algebraic in general.
+\Cref{main} is new even in the much-studied case where the $\ZZ$VHS $\VV$ has weight $1$ or $2$.
+Let us warn the reader that these cases, which are simpler to describe, are not representative: in higher weight we expect $\HL(S, \VV^{\otimes})_\pos$ to be algebraic in general.